 User Onboarding is Not a Destination

 Before you relax for successfully onboarding a new user, remember this is not a one-hit-wonder kind of deal.
-Onboarding is like a never-ending treasure hunt.
-As they continue to use your product, you have to keep showing them the hidden gems, new features, things they haven't discovered yet.
+User onboarding is like a never-ending treasure hunt.
+As the users continue to use your product, you have to keep showing them the hidden gems, new features, things they haven't discovered yet.

 Think of it as a three-part harmony, the initial setup, the training, and the acclimation.
 The ultimate goal of onboarding is to reach the "aha!" moment, when the user fully understands the value of your product and continues getting this value.

 That's why an important aspect of user onboarding is providing support and resources for users as they become more familiar with the product.
 This can include providing a FAQ section, a help center or a community forum for users to get help and share tips with one another.

 User onboarding is crucial for a SaaS business because:

 - It helps the users understand and see the value of your product quickly.
 This increases the likelihood of them becoming long-term customers.
 The faster a user can see the value of your product, the more likely they are to stick around.
 This means more revenue for your business in the long run.

 - It helps increase user engagement and retention.
 A well-designed onboarding process can help users understand how to use your product more effectively, which in turn leads to more engagement and a higher likelihood of them sticking around.
 This means less money and resources spent on acquiring new customers.

 - It can lead to cost savings.
 A well-designed onboarding process can help users become more self-sufficient, which means they are less likely to reach out to customer support.
 This can lead to cost savings for your business.
 For example, if your customer support team can handle 20% fewer support tickets due to a well-designed onboarding process, this could translate to less money spent on hiring customer service agents and hence saving $50-100K per year.